edwardlok88/devops-malaysia-2024/Day2/README.md

 ```
 As we started the ubuntu1 container in interactive/foreground, it will take us inside the container shell immediately.

-If you exit the shell inside container, it will terminate the container as well as bash is the only application running inside the container.
+If you exit the shell inside container, it will terminate the container, as bash is the only application running inside the container.

 Expected output
 ![image](https://github.com/tektutor/devops-malaysia-2024/assets/12674043/c0c74ff2-0acd-4207-ac4f-58e99bd93bd6)